-In April 2021, the staff of the SEC issued a statement, wherein they expressed their view that certain terms and conditions common to warrants issued by special purpose acquisition companies ("SPACs") warrants may require the warrants to be classified as liabilities on the SPAC's balance sheet as opposed to being treated as equity.
-Specifically, the SEC's statement focused on certain settlement terms and provisions related to certain tender offers following a business combination, which terms are similar to those contained in the warrant agreement governing Arqit's warrants.
-As a result of the SEC statement, Arqit has evaluated the accounting treatment of its warrants, and pursuant to the guidance in IFRS 9 (Financial Instruments), determined the warrants should be classified as derivative liabilities measured at fair value on its statement of financial position, with any changes in fair value to be reported each period in earnings on its statement of comprehensive income.
+Pursuant to the guidance in IFRS 9 (Financial Instruments), Arqit has determined that its Business Combination Warrants should be classified as derivative liabilities measured at fair value on its statement of financial position, with any changes in fair value to be reported each period in earnings on its statement of comprehensive income.
 As a result of the recurring fair value measurement, Arqit's financial statements may fluctuate quarterly, based on factors which are outside of its control.
-Due to the recurring fair value measurement, Arqit expects that it will recognize non-cash gains or losses on its warrants each reporting period and that the amount of such gains or losses could be material.
+Due to the recurring fair value measurement, Arqit expects that it will recognize non-cash gains or losses on its Business Combination Warrants each reporting period and that the amount of such gains or losses could be material.